jetthoughts/how-we-work/README.md

 ## Working with Bugs

-* All bugs should be covered with tests and by TDD
+* All bugs should be covered with tests and by **TDD**

 ## Ruby on Rails Conventions

 * We use Decorators (in code we called them `Carrier`) as View and Form objects: [introduction how to use them](https://goo.gl/photos/nN1yNNqUoyKEK6an7)
-* We do not use full Presenters (TODO: add link to first post about them) with tag generations
+* We do not use full Presenters (TODO: add link to first post about them) with any tag generations
-* We do not over use by [Concerns](https://blog.codeship.com/when-to-be-concerned-about-concerns/)
+* We do not overuse of [Concerns](https://blog.codeship.com/when-to-be-concerned-about-concerns/)

 ## Setup Development Environment

 * `bin/setup` - cold setup
-* `rake setup`
-* `rake setup_sample_data`
+* `bin/update` - update environment on new code updates

 ## Delivery Flow

+Our flow is based on GitHub flow with Heroku Review

-* create PR
+* create PR (we convert issues into PR)
-* deploy PR to Heroku
+* deploy PR to Heroku (we use Heroku Review to do this automatically)
-* ask verify, to code review and to merge
+* ask verify, to code review and to merge (we have Code Review)

 ## TODO/FIXME Notes

 * add issue on GitHub per each note
 * create TODO/FIXME note in the code
 * add in code's note link to GitHub's issue

-## General templates

-* JavaScript Page logic organisation: https://github.com/tastejs/todomvc/blob/gh-pages/examples/jquery/js/app.js

 ## Git/GitHub

-* Prefix feature branch names with issue number: 123-issue-name;
+* Prefix feature branch names with issue number: *123-issue-name*;
 * do not mess with cosmetics changes;
-* Squash multiple trivial commits into a single commit;
+* Squash multiple trivial commits into a single commit (we prefer to use Squash and Merge from GitHub UI to merge PR);
 * Convert an existing issue into a pull request: `hub pull-request -i 123`;
 * Write a good commit message based on http://chris.beams.io/posts/git-commit/ with some requirements:
   ```